apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/default.md

 #### Everyone Group

-The default user management implementation in Oak contains special handling for the optional group that represents _everyone_, which is marked by the reserved name [everyone] and corresponds to the `EveryonePrincipal`.
+The default user management implementation in Oak contains special handling for the optional group that represents the [everyone] principal, which is marked by the reserved principal name and by definition has all other principals as members.

 This special group always contains all Authorizable as member and cannot be edited with user management API.
 As of OAK this fact is consistently reflected in all